Texas man faces decades in prison for Nebraska shooting

 BEATRICE, Neb.
-(AP) - A Texas man will spend decades in prison for the shooting death of a Lincoln, Nebraska, man at a park in Fairbury last year.
+(AP) - A Texas man will spend decades in prison for the 2019 shooting death of a Lincoln, Nebraska, man at a park in Fairbury.

-District Judge Rick Schreiner sentenced 26-year-old Jerry Gilbert of Odessa, Texas, to 45 to 60 years in the killing of Marc Jarrell on July 1, 2019, the Lincoln Journal Star reported.
+District Judge Rick Schreiner sentenced 26-year-old Jerry Gilbert of Odessa, Texas, to 45 to 60 years in the killing of Marc Jarrell, the Lincoln Journal Star reported.

 “I didn’t mean to shoot him, but I did,” Gilbert said at his sentencing in Jefferson County District Court on Tuesday.
 “Marc is dead because of me.”